 4. The need for research space in the library.
 Digital projects should highlight collaboration with the Libraries’ Digital Scholarship Center where appropriate.

 5. Budget for proposed project materials (e.g. indicate approximate costs of new research materials and/or research assistant stipend and/or possible conference costs that would be purchased with the stipend.
 Rental or purchase of computer hardware or software shall not exceed 30% of the funding).

 6. Expected results of the Fellowship.

 Each proposal must be approved and signed by the applicant's department chairperson.
-One electronic copy of the proposal should be forwarded by Friday, May 5, 2017, to Debra Hogan, Executive Assistant to the Dean of Libraries and University Librarian, at firstname.lastname@example.org
+One electronic copy of the proposal should be forwarded by Monday, May 7, 2018 to Debra Hogan, Executive Assistant to the Dean of Libraries and University Librarian, at <email@example.com>.

 The selection committee is comprised of six members – three instructional faculty members and three librarians.
 An Associate University Librarian serves as Administrative Coordinator of the selection process.
 The Dean of Libraries and University Librarian appoints all evaluators.
-Instructional faculty will be drawn from the different university schools and colleges and from the ranks of past Fenwick Fellows, to the extent possible.
-At least one (and possibly, two) research proposal(s) will be selected and recommended to the Dean of Libraries and University Librarian.
+Instructional faculty will be drawn from the university's schools and colleges and from the ranks of past Fenwick Fellows.
+At least one (and possibly, two) research proposal(s) will be selected and recommended to the Dean of Libraries and University Librarian for each academic year.